Raghu-Missula/StoneHack2019/README.md

 The image is put through __OCR__ (Optical Character Recognition).
 Medications are compared with an internal database (of stockpiled medicine) to return descriptions, expiration dates, recommended dosages, and where to find it.

 Prescriptions are converted by OCR and sent to a __Firebase__ database.
-A python server retrieves this data, and uses it to map the medications to timestamps.
+A python server retrieves this data, and uses it to map the medications to timestamps, via __NLP__.
 This data is sent back to the app, and linked to a user's Google Calendar, SMS Messenger and even Google Home, creating an active schedule to ensure appropriate medication.

 ## Components